Rikotee/SSSF-Trivia-Project/README.md

 The application allows to create own username and when played best scores are saved to a database.

-Trivia uses third party API from: [opentdb Pages](https://opentdb.com/)
+Trivia uses third party API from: [Open Trivia DB](https://opentdb.com/)

 ## Instructions
 1. Login and registration